 He’s her cheerleader.
 If the Biden-Harris ticket is elected in November, Emhoff will become the first ‘Second Gentleman,’ a fitting role for a man who has been her biggest fan and steadfast supporter, encouraging her as she climbed the ladder in her political career from California Attorney General to the Senate, her bid for the Democratic presidential nomination, and her current run for the White House with Biden.

 In the kitchen, too.
 “I’ve gotten pretty handy in the kitchen as her sous-chef,” he has said.
 (Their specialties: homemade Indian biryani and spaghetti Bolognese.)

 They’re still going strong.
 August 22 marks their fifth wedding anniversary.
 Emhoff posted on Instagram last year, “We met, fell madly in love (still are), got married and continue to live very happily ever after.”
 Respecting and embracing their different cultural and faith backgrounds is important to this couple, and they are on a constant chase for justice and equality.
 Harris’ interfaith relationship shows that Emhoff and her are clearly on the same page—in love, life and politics, and we’re along for the ride to see what happens next.

-Gerri Miller writes and reports from Los Angeles about celebrities, entertainment and lifestyle for The Jewish Journal, The Nosher, Hadassah and others.
-A New York native, she spent a summer working at Kibbutz Giv’at Brenner in Israel and attends High Holy Day services at the Laugh Factory in West Hollywood every year.
+Gerri Miller wrote and reported from Los Angeles about celebrities, entertainment and lifestyle for The Jewish Journal, The Nosher, Hadassah and others.
+A New York native, she spent a summer working at Kibbutz Giv’at Brenner in Israel and attended High Holy Day services at the Laugh Factory in West Hollywood every year.